Hegewisch, Chicago: Transportation

 The South Shore Line, an electric-powered interurban commuter rail line, stops at Hegewisch station.
-The train goes as far westbound as Millennium Station in the Chicago Loop and as far eastbound as South Bend Regional Airport in South Bend, Indiana.
+The train goes as far westbound as Millennium Station in the Chicago Loop and as far eastbound as South Bend International Airport in South Bend, Indiana.
 Hegewisch station is the Illinois stop closest to the Illinois-Indiana border.

 The area is also served by bus routes operated by both the Chicago Transit Authority and Pace Suburban Bus.
 These routes are 30 South Chicago, 355 Wentworth Limited, 358 Torrence and 364 159th Street.
 355 Wentworth Limited is only available for weekday rush hour service only and 364 159th Street is only available for weekend service.

 As part of the Chicago "L"'s Red Line extension, the proposed 130th Street terminal would be near the Altgeld Gardens Homes, a public housing project in the Riverdale neighborhood near Hegewisch.

 The below average availability of public transit leads to its regular use by only 16% of Hegewisch outbound commuters.
 80.80% of commuters drive either alone or in a carpool.

 Politics

 Hegewisch has been part of Chicago's 10th ward since at least the 1960s.
 For much of the latter half of the twentieth century, it was dominated by Ed Vrdolyak, who served as the Democratic Ward Committeeman from 1968 to 1987 and Alderman from 1971 to 1987.
 The Hispanic Democratic Organization, a pro-Daley political action committee had a strong presence in the ward until its demise after the Hired Trucks scandal.

-The current alderman is Susan Sadlowski Garza, who has served since defeating John Pope in the 2015 runoff election.
+The current alderman is Peter Chico, who has served since 2023.

 In the 2016 presidential election, Hegewisch cast 1,962 votes for Hillary Clinton and cast 1,135 votes for Donald Trump.
 In the 2012 presidential election, Hegewisch cast 1,944 votes for Barack Obama and 1,015 votes for Mitt Romney.